 Images by: Hiking Upward

-8.2 miles | 4 hr 50 min | Hard
+8.2 miles | 4 hr 50 min | hard

 The Wesser Creek Trail is one of the more difficult hikes that was once a part of the Appalachian Trail.
 This trail traverses through a fully wooded area that follows alongside Wesser Creek, as the name suggests and leads to the Wesser Bald Lookout Tower, which is a landmark of the trail end.
 The trail begins with a steady ascent up a skinny, steep path through the beautiful forestry that leads you to the views of the tower.
 Once you reach the end of the trail, you will see a flight of stairs leading to the top of the lookout tower, where ridges of blue, green, and brown line the horizon, justifying the difficult journey there.
 Fun Fact: The Wesser Bald Lookout Tower remains as it stood strong when the surrounding landscape burned down in the terrible forest fires in 2016.